Updated: December 10, 2021

 Information You Provide To Us

-We collect information you provide directly to us, for example, when you create an account, participate in interactive features of the Services (such as online chat or message boards), fill out a form, respond to a survey, request customer support, or otherwise communicate with us via the Services.
+We collect the information you provide directly to us, for example, when you create an account, participate in interactive features of the Services (such as online chat or message boards), fill out a form, respond to a survey, request customer support, or otherwise communicate with us via the Services.
 Such information may include personal information, payment information, and any other information you choose to provide.

 Information We Collect Automatically When You Use The Services